Simple. Unplugged. Fun.

 At Abundant Summers we create a camp experience that gives children a chance to explore their own worthwhile investigations and just be kids.
 With a curriculum that is grounded in ecofeminist pedagogy*, we are focused on the practice of social justice and diversity.
 We are committed to fostering a sense of mindfulness and responsibility in each child.
 We don't separate kids by age or ability level, rather we support kids in supporting each other.
-We want families to be able to play together, so while we are geared toward kids ages 4-10, we invite siblings as young as 2 and as old as 14 to be Junior Campers or Future Facilitators.

 The Camp Experience